pdeschen/wuff-wiki/Create-first-RCP-app.md

 In this tutorial we start from scratch and build RCP app.
-No IDE needed, just gradle and text editor.
 Other tutorials are available [here](Tutorials).

 1. Create folder "tutorials/MyRcpApp", create file "build.gradle" in it, insert code: